AdobeDocs/experience-platform.en/help/destinations/destination-sdk/configure-batch-destination-instructions.md

 ## Step 2: Create destination configuration {#create-destination-configuration}

-Shown below is an example configuration for a destination template, created by using the `/destinations` API endpoint.
+Shown below is an example of a destination configuration, created by using the `/destinations` API endpoint.
 For more information about this template, refer to [Destination configuration](./destination-configuration.md).

 To connect the server and template configuration in step 1 to this destination configuration, add the instance ID of the server and template configuration as `destinationServerId` here.